-Disclaimer: For purposes of integrity, the equipment used to critique for this post is as follows.
-1) FiiO E7 USB DAC, 2) Sennheiser HD650 headphones, and 3) AIFF audio files stored on a 2TB external hard drive connected via FireWire.
+Disclaimer: For purposes of integrity, the equipment used to critique for this post is as follows: 1) FiiO E7 USB digital-to-analog converter, 2) Sennheiser HD650 headphones, and 3) AIFF audio files stored on a 2TB external hard drive and connected by FireWire to a MacBook Pro running Snow Leopard.

 Haven't done this for a while now, so I thought I'd catch y'all up on my gear. :)